 F. Recommendations: State your recommendations towards the purchase of the new piece of office equipment.
 Highlight its features and the benefits for your company.
 Reiterate the ROI of the equipment in terms of years of service.
 It would be worth mentioning the brand or provider’s reputation in the market and the support they provide during purchase, implementation, and ongoing maintenance.

 Your business case is an integral part of making positive changes in your work environment.
-This is why it should be well thought out and made to clearly present the need for a new piece of office equipment in your company.
+This business case for equipment purchase template should enable you to convey your thoughts and clearly present the need for a new piece of equipment in your office.

 Armed with your business case, your boss will have all the information needed to make an informed financial decision about the purchase - fully understanding the benefits for the company, now and in the future.